-Escargot, if you don’t already know this, kiddies, is French for snail.
-And that’s right, people eat them.
-In fact, many of best restaurants offer snails at high prices.
+Escargot, if you don’t already know this, boys and girls, is French for snail.
+Many of the best restaurants offer escargots on their menus.
+They’re delicious!

-- 200 g of goat cheese ( or greek feta )
+- 200 grams goat cheese (or Greek feta )

 - salt to taste